Xelack/inav/README.md

 ![INAV](http://static.rcgroups.net/forums/attachments/6/1/0/3/7/6/a9088858-102-inav.png)
 ![Travis CI status](https://travis-ci.com/Xelack/inav-F3-Ext.svg?branch=master)

-# This project is fork from INAV V2.1.0 - navigation capable flight controller
+# This project was forked from INAV V2.1.0 - navigation capable flight controller

 # The little story of a fork Y ^^
 I'm started this fork based first on my personal need to build a DIY Drone started in 2017 but never endded due to very streng life for greates things... two beautiful childrens lol